 My most recent taphonomic experiment focuses on the replication of a mass grave: a grave that contains the remains of multiple individuals.
-The aim of this experiment is to collect valuable data for the (remote) detection, documentation, and excavation of forensic mass graves.
-To achieve this, I have established collaborations with experts on land-based geophysical research, infrared imagery analysis (Andrew Ford), remote detection techniques using hyperspectral imagery, point cloud data for the recording of complex assemblages of human remains in mass graves (Samantha De Simone), Volatile Organic Compounds (VOCs) analysis for the detection of buried human remains (Shari Forbes and Jonathan Brooks), scientific illustration and visualization (Sarah Gluschitz), new techniques for postmortem interval estimation and biological age estimation (Noemi Procopio and Sarah Gino), and isotopic analysis of human tissues and soil samples (Lisette Kootker).
+The aim of the Mass Grave Project is to collect valuable data for the (remote) detection, documentation, and excavation of forensic mass graves.
+To achieve this, I have established collaborations with experts on land-based geophysical research (Kennedy O. Doro), remote detection techniques using multi- and hyperspectral imagery, point cloud data for the recording of complex assemblages of human remains in mass graves, Volatile Organic Compounds (VOCs) analysis for the detection of buried human remains (Shari Forbes), scientific illustration and visualization (Sarah Gluschitz), new biomolecular techniques for postmortem interval estimation and biological age estimation (Noemi Procopio and Sarah Gino), and isotopic analysis of human tissues and soil samples (Lisette Kootker).

 A large part of my recent research has focused on developing 3D visualization methods for the analysis of human (forensic) archaeological burials.
 I developed a procedure to enhance archaeothanatological analysis and improve post-excavation analysis of human burials.
 The purpose of the procedure is to produce 3D simulations to visualize and test taphonomic hypotheses, thereby augmenting traditional archaeothanatological analysis.
 The procedure can be applied post-excavation to older 2D field documentation, even when the amount and detail of documentation is less than ideal.
 An open access article describing the procedure was published in Open Archaeology (Mickleburgh et al. 2021).
 This work was also the topic of a chapter written for a wider humanities audience, which I wrote together with Liv Nilsson Stutz and Harry Fokkens.
 The chapter was written for a wider humanities audience, so the description of the procedure is not extensive.
 An article dedicated to the precise steps of the procedure will be out soon.

 Over the course of 2019 and the beginning of 2020, I co-organized the ARCHON Winter School “Sharing Practices: Archaeological 3D Visualisation in the Netherlands” (20-22 February, 2020), with Loes Opgenhaffen and Martina Revello Lami.
 ARCHON is the Dutch inter-university research and graduate school for archaeology.
 It unites staff members, PhD students and Research Master students of its participating institutions.